Ask Us About Palforzia – A Peanut Allergy Treatment!

 - Food avoidance – Do not eat peanuts or any peanut-containing foods.

 - Antihistamine – If you are only mildly allergic to peanuts, you may be able to manage an allergic reaction to peanuts by waiting for symptoms to subside or by taking an antihistamine like Claritin or Benadryl.
-Antihistamines can help relieve mild symptoms like sneezing, itchy nose or mouth, a few hives, or slight nausea.
+Antihistamines for peanut allergies can help relieve mild symptoms like sneezing, itchy nose or mouth, a few hives, or slight nausea.

 - Epinephrine – If you have a severe reaction, such as symptoms of anaphylaxis, you should inject yourself with epinephrine.